Have you ever tried to write a scene that starts in medias res? Do you know what in medias res is—or want to learn more about it?

 One way to tell a story is to introduce the reader to the environment of the story.
-Descriptions of foliage and dirt roads, or of skyscrapers and clanging subway gears, can get the reader acclimated to the setting and can be a way to introduce the protagonist as a product of their surroundings.
+Descriptions of the setting can be a way to introduce the protagonist as a product of their surroundings.
 This is done with the first of six story points in a scene: exposition.

 Welcome to the world of in medias res.

 In this article, you can learn all about what this narrative technique is and how to use it in your story.

 In medias res is a Latin phrase meaning “in the midst of things.”
 It’s used as a literary term to explain when a story or scene starts with a character in the middle of the action.

 This is more than skipping unnecessary backstory.
 It is starting somewhere other than the natural starting point in the story.

 This could be in the first chapter, we see the characters running from a dragon, or sitting in the principal’s office after a prank gone awry.
 They could be bailing water out of a flooding dinghy, or wheeling a sick patient into an operating room.

 If you’re beginning your story in medias res, the action on the first few pages can come from anywhere along the storyline.